fivetran/dbt_zendesk/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
 By default, this package looks for your Zendesk Support data in the `zendesk` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-This might not be where your Zendesk Support data is (for example, your Zendesk Support schema may be called `zendesk_fivetran` instead).
-If your Zendesk Support schema is not called `zendesk`, add the following configuration to your `dbt_project.yml` file:
+If this is not where your Zendesk Support data is, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml